Dante in America @ Notre Dame

-Joshua Matthews (Dordt College), "Why America's Poets Turned to Dante During the Civil War"
+Joshua Matthews (Dordt University), "Why America's Poets Turned to Dante During the Civil War"

 Dennis Looney (University of Pittsburgh), "Dante and Social Justice"

-Peter S. Hawkins (Yale University), "'Nel mezzo del cammin': Finding Dante in American Religious Culture"
+Peter S. Hawkins (Yale University), "'Nel mezzo del cammin': Finding a 'Spiritual' Dante in American Religious Culture"

 (titles to be announced in Summer 2021)